This article shares some best practices to help you navigate the day-of your virtual fair smoothly.

 Best Practice: Register your Career Center's on-campus employer account as an employer at your fair, then configure a schedule for group sessions and/or 1:1 sessions, during which you can offer support and guidance to students.
 If you choose to do this, be sure to market your booth to students in advance as well, so they know they can come to your session for guidance!

 Open a browser window with these tabs that you can quickly copy and share

-- For students and employers to test network connection: https://networktest.twilio.com/
+- For students and employers to test network connections: https://video-diagnostics.twilio.com/

 - For employer support:

 - Video Requirements for Employers at Virtual Fairs

 - Check out our Handshake Video Test guide - this is available for both Career Services users and employers!

 - Please see our dedicated article Virtual Fairs: Trust & Safety for more information.